This land is their land

 Ever since Nevada achieved statehood in 1864, federal agencies have controlled most of the state’s land, refusing to release more than token amounts for construction of homes, schools, parks and businesses.

-Currently, about 89 percent of Clark County’s surface area is managed by the Federal government.
-Until recently, this situation had little impact on day-to-day living for most county residents.
-Now, however, it is causing economic harm — and, in many cases, genuine hardship — to local developers, workers, renters and would-be homeowners.
+The federal government's tight grip on Nevada's land is causing economic harm – and, in many cases, genuine hardship – to local developers, workers, renters and would-be homeowners.

 Frequently Asked Questions (and Hysterical Allegations) Regarding TASC

 In principle, the idea behind the Tax and Spending Control amendment currently proposed for the Nevada Constitution is a good one.

 Tax collections are running far ahead of Task Force estimates, while many programs are requiring less money than forecasts suggested.

 The performance of Nevada public schools, as seen through the eyes of parents and employers, is not a pretty picture.